 Roth IRA conversions.
-You must report an IRA that is converted or reconverted this year to a Roth IRA in boxes 1 and 2a, even if the conversion is a trustee-to-trustee transfer or is with the same trustee.
+You must report a traditional, SEP, or SIMPLE IRA distribution that you know is converted or reconverted this year to a Roth IRA in boxes 1 and 2a (checking box 2b "taxable amount not determined" unless otherwise directed elsewhere in these instructions), even if the conversion is a trustee-to-trustee transfer or is with the same trustee.
 Enter Code 2 or 7 in box 7 depending on the participant's age.
+Even though 2010 conversions are generally taxable in 2011 and 2012, you must report the full amount converted on the 2010 Form 1099-R only.
+You do not have to issue Form 1099-R for any future year to report the 2010 conversion.